 One of the most essential things to know about caring for someone with Alzheimer’s or dementia is that your communication methods will need to change.

 Learning new ways of communicating helps both of you.
-Your older adult will be less likely to get angry or agitated and your life will be easier and less stressful when they’re calm.
+Your loved one will be less likely to get angry or agitated, and your life will be easier and less stressful when they’re calm.

 Find out why correcting someone can backfire, how important our body language is, about a helpful way to speak, and why lying is recommended by experts.

-4. Use expert tips to manage challenging Alzheimer’s behaviors
+4. Use expert tips to manage challenging Alzheimer’s Disease behaviors

-Alzheimer’s and dementia are complex brain diseases that change your older adult’s behavior.
+Alzheimer’s and dementia are complex brain diseases that change an older adult’s behavior.
 Many of these behaviors can test the limits of even the most patient caregiver.

 Find out how a daily routine helps you both, how to respond if your senior keeps asking to go home, what to do if they keep repeating questions, and what to do if they become angry or aggressive.